Court settlement orders Virginia to resolve most unemployment claims in massive backlog by Labor Day

 “We will continue to ensure Virginians have access to all benefits for which they are eligible,” the agency’s commissioner, Ellen Marie Hess, said in a statement.
 “The VEC is focused on serving our customers, and we are committed to continuing the important work our team is doing for their fellow Virginians.”

-State Sen. Adam P. Ebbin (D) welcomed the settlement, saying his office has heard from “far too many” northern Virginia residents who were not receiving payments and were at risk of losing their homes or seeking help from food banks.
+State Sen. Adam P. Ebbin (D-Alexandria) welcomed the settlement, saying his office has heard from “far too many” Northern Virginia residents who were not receiving payments and were at risk of losing their homes or seeking help from food banks.

 “By the time they come to us, they are often facing dire circumstances,” he said.
 “When you’re at a crisis point in your life, you deserve a timely response.”